chriswebb09/chriswebb09.github.io/_posts/2017-04-06-building-with-python-requests.md

             print(url)
 {% endhighlight %}

-Once we have our main method figured out, we now need to ensure that it gets called when the file is run.
-We can add some if __name__ magic to get this all setup properly.
+Once we have our main function figured out, we now need to ensure that it gets called when the file is run.
+We can add some 'if __name__ magic' to get this all setup correctly.

 {% highlight py linenos %}
 if __name__ == '__main__':
     main()
 {% endhighlight %}

-What we're specifying here is that if Python calls our file directly (the if __name__ == '__main__':) it should run our main function.
-This is different than if it is imported into another file and called and it needs specification so we can run it from the commandline.
+What we're specifying here is that if Python calls our file directly (the if __name__ == '__main__':) it should run our file's main function.
+This is different than if it is imported into another file and called and it needs specification so we can run it from the command line.

 If you got everything right it should look something like: